 The driver must follow specific restrictions based on driving ability.
 A driver may be required to meet one or more of the following restrictions:

 A driver with a motorcycle endorsement may have one of the following restrictions applied to his or her license.
-To remove a restriction, the holder of the motorcycle endorsement must pass a skills test on the designated motorcycle.
+To remove a restriction, the holder of the motorcycle endorsement must pass a skills test on the designated motorcycle or motor driven cycle.